BioArchLinux/archive_wiki/docs/index.en.md

 ### Todo List

 All the todo list for this repository is fixed at Projects.
-For contributing to new packages, see [packages todo list](https://github.com/BioArchLinux/Packages/projects/1), the in progress column shows the packages which are needed to be fixed, and the todo list column contains the packages which are needed to build and update to this repository.
+For contributing to new packages, see [packages todo list](https://github.com/BioArchLinux/Packages/projects/3), the in progress column shows the packages which are needed to be fixed, and the todo list column contains the packages which are needed to build and update to this repository.
 For fixing the bugs, see the [bug todo list](https://github.com/BioArchLinux/Packages/projects/2), the issues reporting bugs will be moved to the todo column of this project.

 ### Pull Request

 For contributing to this repository, we would like to invite you as a member of this organization.
-About the details, see the [English contribution guide](./CONTRIBUTING.en.md) or the [Chinese contribution guide](./CONTRIBUTING.zh.md), details are in Chinese, can see [here](./contribution.zh.md).
+About the details, see the [English contribution guide](./CONTRIBUTING_EN.md) or the [Chinese contribution guide](./CONTRIBUTING.md ).

 ### Discussions